jeffmcbride/thescorerushing/README.md

 This solution requires npm and node.js to run

-1. Clone nad open the repo
+1. Clone and open the repo

 **git clone https://github.com/jeffmcbride/thescorerushing**